camlough/game-platform-poc/README.md

 2. Create a separate microservice to handle the websocket communication.
 3. Add API endpoints for things like canceling games and banning users.
 4. Add caching for user and game data to reduce DB calls and improve performance.
+5. Create a CMS for adding/managing games, and make game routes more dynamic so that there are less/no code changes required to add new games to the platform.